 Despite the cost, Adobe is the right choice for specific scenarios:

-Legal and financial services: Certified signatures and compliance features are mature and trusted.
+Legal and financial services: Certified signatures and compliance features are mature and trusted, including support for WCAG accessibility tagging required for public-sector documents.
+See Adobe’s official Acrobat help docs for the full digital-signature workflow.

 Enterprise workflows: When everyone else uses Adobe, compatibility issues disappear.